Mining (oil and gas, coal, and metal ore mining in particular) is a sector that receives consistent environmental criticism.

 - Due to high transportation cost and theft during transportation the cost for generating electricity is normally high.

-More resources for the environmental effects of mining are…
+A resource for the environmental effects of mining is …

 Human Safety – Human Rights, Injury, & Death